-Those nomad camps are where you sleep for the night, staying inside the traditional ger tent next to the nomad family, cosy and warm from the cold air outside.
-The families can be very welcoming and fun with their nomad hospitality, which is one of the highlights of travelling in Mongolia.
+Those nomad camps are where you will sleep for the night, staying inside traditional ger tents next to the nomadic families.
+It’s cosy and warm inside these tents from the cold air outside.

-Brooding rocky outcrops that you can see in these next four photos, with an unusual dark sky.
+At the start of the journey from Ulaanbaatar to the Gobi Gurvansaikhan National Park are many rocky outcrops that you can see in these next four photos, with an unusually dark sky.

-Why unusual?
-Because Mongolia is known for it’s almost constant blue sky and sunshine.
+Because Mongolia is known for its almost constant blue sky and sunshine.

 Signs of Buddhism on top of these rocks.

-See the solar charger at this nomad camp in the photo below.
-The Mongolian nomads have embraced technology, it obviously makes their lives easier.
+The Mongolian nomads have embraced technology as it obviously makes their lives easier.

 Getting around by motorcycle is more common than using the traditional means of horses or camels, although that still goes on.